jbatarse1/machine_learning_algorithmic_trading/README.md

 # Machine_Learning_Algorithmic_Trading

-Machine Learning Algorithms that adapt to new data for enhanced trading signals
+In this program, the objective is to develop a Machine Learning Algorithms that adapts to new data for enhanced trading signals.

-This Python application is has 4 sections to the ML Algo Trading Bot.
+This Python ML Algo Trading Bot application is set up in 4 sections.
 They are:

 1. Establish Baseline Performance